In the operating theatre

 Keeping you warm

-The team will take care to keep you as warm as possible.
-They will measure your temperature during the operation, and warming blankets are used if possible.
-For more information, please see our leaflet on shivering.
+The team will take care to keep your body temperature as close to normal as possible.
+They will measure your temperature during the operation, and will use warming mats or other equipment as needed.

 Protecting pressure points